-Curator David Rooney shares the story of Ruth Belville, the ‘Greenwich Time Lady’.
+Keeper David Rooney shares the story of Ruth Belville, the ‘Greenwich Time Lady’.

 The Science Museum’s curator of time, David Rooney, reflects on the ‘Clock of the Long Now’, a prototype of which is on show in the museum’s Making the Modern World gallery.

 Curator David Rooney is preparing to take our Twitter followers on a rather unique tour.
 Last June, we opened our Codebreaker exhibition, which reveals the life and legacy of a truly remarkable man, Alan Turing.
 The opening coincided with Turing’s 100th birthday, and over the last 12 months it has been a pleasure to read your comments and welcome so many of you to our exhibition.
 To anticipate Turing’s birthday this year, I’ll be giving a live tour of the […]

 David Rooney, curator of the Science Museum’s award-winning Codebreaker exhibition, discusses mathematician Alan Turing’s contributions to science and society as part of LGBT History Month.